nrllhkck/nrllhkck/README.md

 ### Hi there 👋

 My name is Nurullah.
-I am a software enthusiast and I am trying to improve myself on Full Stack Web development and object oriented programming.
+<p> I am a software enthusiast and I am trying to improve myself on Web development and object oriented programming.</p>

-In order to improve myself in software, I started to study computer programming at university.
+<p> In order to improve myself in software, I started to study computer programming at university.</p>

-I'm learning Javascript-based technologies (React, Node, Express, Mongoose), and I'm working on object-oriented programming with C#.
+<p> I'm learning Javascript-based technologies (React, Node, Express, Mongoose),
+and I'm working on object-oriented programming with C#. </p>

 - 🌱 I’m currently learning javascript,react.js,node.js and C#.